MicrosoftDocs/visualstudio-docs/docs/debugger/graphics/overview-of-visual-studio-graphics-diagnostics.md

  Graphics Diagnostics supports apps that use Direct3D 12, Direct3D 11, and Direct3D 10, and provides limited support for apps that use Direct2D.
 It does not support apps that use earlier versions of Direct3D, DirectDraw, or other graphics APIs.

 ### Windows 10 and Direct3D 12
  Windows 10 introduced *Direct3D 12*, which is substantially different from Direct3D 10 and Direct3D 11.
 These differences bring DirectX back into alignment with modern graphics hardware and unleashing its full potential, but they also bring big API changes and place greater responsibility on the programmer to manage resource lifetimes and contention.
 Despite the differences, Graphics Diagnostics with Direct3D 12 maintains feature-parity with Graphics Diagnostics with Direct3D 11.2.
+The Graphics Diagnostics tools included with Visual Studio 2015 will work with Direct3D 11.2, however Visual Studio 2017 is required to work with Direct3D 12.

  Windows 10 also maintains support for previous versions of Direct3D and the games and applications that rely on them.
 Graphics Diagnostics in Visual Studio continues to support Direct3D 10 and Direct3D 11 on Windows 10, as well as on Windows 8.1.